-Ali Boak (she/her/hers) co-founded IOFA and currently serves as Executive Director.
+Ali Boak (she/her/hers) co-founded IOFA and currently serves as Strategic Advisor to the organization.
 Ali launched IOFA in 1999, after returning from three years abroad as a Peace Corps Volunteer and Fulbright scholar where she became aware of the extensive trafficking of children and youth.

 A long-time advocate of public health, Ali brings to this position more than 20 years experience in organizational development, program design, grant writing, building strategic partnerships, designing and facilitating strategic planning initiatives, conducting research and evaluation, and writing curricula.
 Her work has focused on improving the health and well-being of vulnerable adolescents in more than 12 countries especially those who are parentless, unaccompanied, LGBTQ, juvenile justice involved or commercially sexually exploited.